abdrahmansoltan/Learning-Notes/React/2-Hooks.md

 [reference](https://blog.logrocket.com/complete-guide-react-refs/)

-- **Allow us to access DOM properties directly**.
+- **Allow us to access DOM properties directly, which makes us have "uncontrolled inputs"**.
 Normally, React uses `state` to update the data on the screen by re-rendering the component for us.
 But there are certain situations where you need to deal with the DOM properties directly, and that’s where refs come in.
 - can be very useful when dealing with different frameworks like `react + JQuery` or `react + Angular`

 > Note: refs are escape hatches for React developers, and we should try to avoid using them if possible.